philou/philou.github.com/_posts/2018-05-15-how-custom-assertion-matchers-will-keep-mocks-away.markdown

 For more details, have a look at these examples for your preferred language : [Java](http://joel-costigliola.github.io/assertj/assertj-core-custom-assertions.html), [Ruby](https://relishapp.com/rspec/rspec-expectations/docs/custom-matchers) or [Javascript](http://tonylukasavage.com/blog/2014/05/29/custom-assertions-in-should-dot-js/).

 ![A drawing of a box of matches, branded 'Matchers' on top]({{site.url}}{{site.baseurl}}/imgs/2018-05-15-how-custom-assertion-matchers-will-keep-mocks-away/matchers.jpg)

-That custom assertion matchers have an effect on mock usage might seem puzzling at first.
-Let me explain.
-Us, mere human developers, get lured into mocking when tests become too complicated.
-By keeping the tests simpler, Custom Assertion Matchers help use to avoid mocks.
-It's a bit like why test data builders keep mocks at bay.

-> 💡 We get lured into mocking when tests become too complicated

 I already blogged about [the benefits of Custom Assertion Matchers](/speed-up-the-tdd-feedback-loop-with-better-assertion-messages/).
 Here I'm going to dive in their advantages against mocking.